wxfls/wxfls/README.md

 Hi there 👋I'm Xinfeng!
 ### 👨🏻‍💻 &nbsp;About Me
 💡 &nbsp;I am a person who loves creative things like computer programming, writing and teaching.\
-💼 &nbsp;Used to be a Staff Engineer at totyu.com, and work as an IT teacher.\
+💼 &nbsp;Used to be a Staff Engineer at totyu.com, and later an IT teacher in primary schools.\
 👯 &nbsp;I am looking forward to diving into a new career in Japan.\
 ✍🏻 &nbsp;I write my personal thoughts on Programming & Tech in Notion.\
 ⚡ &nbsp;In my free time, I pursue basketball and swimming as hobbies/side hustles.\